About the School Roundel Competition

 WHAT HAPPENS TO THE WINNING DESIGN?

-2. Designs will be judged, and the winner chosen, by the Reflections of the Lord Mayor team including: Helen Whittaker MA, FMGP, senior artist member of the Glaziers’ Livery Company and Chair of the Judging Panel; glass artist Julia Gonyou who won the 2018 LMReflects Roundel Competition last year; Suzanne Philips, Trustee of Glaziers Foundation; Pamela Kember-Tong, Head of Arts and Learning, Asia House; Colin Freeman, Past Master Glazier; Phil Russell, Captain Sea Cadets, and Christopher Seow, founder and host of “Reflections of the Lord Mayor”.
+2. Designs will be judged, and the winner chosen, by the Reflections of the Lord Mayor team including: Helen Whittaker MA, FMGP, senior artist member of the Glaziers’ Livery Company and Chair of the Judging Panel; glass artist Alisoun Howie who won the 2019 LMReflects Roundel Competition; Suzanne Philips, Trustee of Glaziers Foundation; Colin Freeman, Past Master Glazier; Captain Phil Russell, Captain Sea Cadets, Commander James Nisbet, Area Officer London, and Christopher Seow, founder and host of “Reflections of the Lord Mayor”.
 The judges’ decision is final.

 3. The glass artist may make appropriate alterations to the winning design to ensure the finished piece matches all technical requirements and is of a high standard.

 4. The winner and their Sea Cadet Unit will be notified directly and the results will be posted on social media by the Glaziers Livery Company and on “Reflections of The Lord Mayor” website in due course.